-The Ultra Light Saddle comes from the foundation of The Cowboy Saddle and weighs only 20 pounds.
+The Extreme Ultralight Saddle comes from the foundation of The Cowboy Saddle and weighs only 20 pounds.
 Steve has taken the very best ideas from the past 40 years and put it in this new saddle.
 This saddle can be used for everyday trail riding, dragging firewood to camp, and working cattle.

 The seat, 4″ cantle and 13.5″ pommel, are shaped to provide a secure seat and ultimate comfort to the rider who spends long hours in the saddle.

 You will find that the imported leather from Argentina is pre dyed and very soft.
 Our engraver did an awesome job of laying out the different patterns.
-The leather is dyed with a lighter color so the saddle is dark and the britchen and breast collar will be lighter.
+The leather is dyed with a darker color so the saddle is dark and the britchen and breast collar will be lighter.

 As with all of his saddles, Steve has ridden them and they are great for mule and donkey people.